Four-manifolds, geometries and knots: Quasifibres and minimal Seifert hypersurfaces

-It remains an open question whether every 2-knot has a minimal Seifert hypersurface, or indeed whether every 2-knot group is an HNN extension with finitely presentable base and associated subgroups.
-(There are high dimensional knot groups which are not of this type [Si91, 96].)
-Yoshikawa has shown that there are ribbon 2-knots whose groups are HNN extensions with base a torus knot group and associated subgroups $Z$ but which cannot be expressed as HNN extensions with base a free group [Yo88].
+If a 2-knot $K$ has a minimal Seifert hypersurface then $\pi{K}$ is an HNN extension with finitely presentable base and associated subgroups.
+It remains an open question whether every 2-knot group is of this type.
+(There are high dimensional knot groups which are not so \cite{[Si91], [Si96]}.)
+Yoshikawa has shown that there are ribbon 2-knots whose groups are HNN extensions with base a torus knot group and associated subgroups $\mathbb{Z}$ but which cannot be expressed as HNN extensions with base a free group \cite{[Yo88]}.